MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/keep-forecast-data-up-to-date.md

   - Customer Engagement
 ---

-# Maintain up-to-date forecast data
+# Recalculate forecasts manually

 You want the forecast data to be up-to-date so that you can make informed decisions.
-Forecast data is automatically recalculated after every 24 hours to keep the data current.
-You can also trigger a manual calculation if you want a change to be immediately reflected in the forecast.
+Forecast data is automatically recalculated after regular intervals to keep the data current.
+You can trigger a manual calculation if you want a change to be immediately reflected in the forecast.
 [Learn more about when and how forecast recalculation happens](forecast-recalculation-methods.md).

 ## License and role requirements